vitest-dev/vitest/docs/config/index.md

 You can use `process.env.VITEST_WORKER_ID` (integer-like string) inside to distinguish between threads (will always be `1`, if run with `threads: false`).

 :::tip
 Note, that if you are running [`--no-threads`](#threads), this file will be run in the same global scope.
-Meaning, you are accessing the same global object before each test, so make sure you are not doing the same thing more than you need.
+Meaning, that you are accessing the same global object before each test, so make sure you are not doing the same thing more than you need.

 For example, you may rely on a global variable: